-Curing Infected Teeth With Echinacea
+Healing Infected Teeth With Echinacea

-I first learned of this cure in 1979 from Jeanne Rose’s "Herbs and Things", and tried it the next time I got a toothache.
+I first learned of this remedy in 1979 from Jeanne Rose’s "Herbs and Things", and tried it the next time I got a toothache.
 When it worked, no one was more surprised than I was.
 I’ve been using and recommending it ever since.

 Many toothaches (especially among adults) are not caused by cavities.
 Often, they are caused by a tooth that was filled many years ago and, due to the damage to the tooth caused by the filling, the tooth is deteriorating and has become infected.
-Usually your dentist will recommend a root canal.
+Usually, your dentist will recommend a root canal.
 It is my belief that every filling you have ever had will require a root canal some 20 or 30 years later.

 Be Sure to Take the Right Capsule!

 Make sure the preparation you are taking is the ROOT.
-The root is the most medicinally active, and many purchased Echinacea capsules contain both the root and the whole herb, but sometimes only the “aerial portions.”
+The root is the most medicinally active, and many purchased echinacea capsules contain both the root and the whole herb, but sometimes only the “aerial portions.”
 Capsules containing the pure root can often be found only at health food stores.
 Echinacea has no known toxicity.

 Preparation and Dosage of the Echinacea Root for Toothaches

-The powdered or chopped and dried Echinacea root is available in bulk at herb dealers as well as some health-food stores.
+The powdered or chopped and dried echinacea root is available in bulk at herb dealers as well as some health-food stores.
 The capsules are also widely available.